apache/spark/BREEZE.rst

   breeze [FLAGS] build-only -- <EXTRA_ARGS>

         Do not enter docker container - just build the docker images needed.
-You can (similarly as with other commands) pass aditional options to this command, such as '--force-build-image', '--force-pull-image' in order to force latest images to be built/pulled.
+You can (similarly as with other commands) pass additional options to this command, such as '--force-build-image', '--force-pull-image' in order to force latest images to be built/pulled.
   ****************************************************************************************************
   breeze [FLAGS] cleanup-images -- <EXTRA_ARGS>